apache/ignite/.github/PULL_REQUEST_TEMPLATE.md

 ### The Contribution Checklist
 - [ ] There is a JIRA ticket associated with the pull request.
-- [ ] The web link to the pull request attached to the JIRA ticket.
+- [ ] The web-link to the pull request attached to the JIRA ticket.
 - [ ] The JIRA ticket has the _Patch Available_ state.
 - [ ] The pull request body describes changes that have been made.
 The description explains _WHAT_ and _WHY_ was made instead of _HOW_.